 In the area of federal grant law, Scott assists clients with the myriad requirements that apply upon acceptance of federal grant funding, including those established in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), the Office of Management and Budget (OMB) Circulars that preceded the Uniform Guidance, and program-specific statutory and regulatory funding conditions.
 Scott’s representations in this area include:

 - Cost disallowance and grant termination appeals before the HHS Departmental Appeals Board;

 - Guiding clients through federal agency audits and investigations from routine audit responses, to replying to agency subpoenas, to negotiating resolution of alleged compliance failures and threatened cost disallowances;

 - Assisting clients in structuring federally funded research projects and relationships to fit their commercial and non-commercial needs; and

 - Advising clients generally on matters of federal grant and contract related compliance, including the structuring and implementation of organizational policies and procedures.

-In the area of government contract law, Scott advises clients on matters of both federal and District of Columbia procurement law, including contract claims, subcontract negotiations, bid protest matters, and small business regulations.
+As the Firm’s Government Contracts Practice Leader, Scott advises clients on matters of both federal and District of Columbia procurement law, including contract claims, subcontract negotiations, bid protest matters, and small business regulations.